mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

 The table I'd joined against also turned out to have no index on the column I was joining on, same as its neighbours, because it was newly commissioned and not yet fully wired into the indexing story everyone else had already been through.
 I'd picked it because it had exactly the extra field I wanted.
 That's the part that still stings a little.

+The SQL mistake is the easy part of this story to recognise.
+The harder part is why it became an incident so quickly: this was not an ordinary endpoint with a predictable caller.
+It was a database query behind an agent tool.
+The model could invoke it zero times, once, or repeatedly depending on the conversation, orchestration, retries, delegation, and model behaviour.
+A query that might have been merely "a bit expensive" under deterministic application traffic had become a resource multiplier at an autonomous boundary.

 ---

 ## TL;DR